 Applicants must be enrolled in a science or engineering doctoral program at Harvard.
 It is expected that most applicants will be in the first three years of their graduate studies, but more senior students with appropriate research interests will also be considered.
 Only US citizens and permanent residents of the US may apply.

-The application deadline is June 30, 2011 for admission to the minor program starting in September 2011.
+The application deadline is May 1 for admission to the minor program for the following academic year.

 Selection will be based on:

 - academic performance

 - the quality of prior research (if any) and ability to present it

 - motivation to study human communication and its disorders

 - Two letters of recommendation.
 If the applicant is currently engaged in a research project, one of the letters should come from the research supervisor.